Are you using LinkedIn to improve your online presence?

 6. Post niche reports and statistics

-For most business professionals, it's important to keep up with niche trends.
-Thus, LinkedIn users are interested in reports and statistics that show what is trendy on the market.
+LinkedIn users LOVE reports and statistics that show what's trendy on the market.

 7. Include a call-to-action in the caption

 When your connections are happy to join a conversation, you can expect to get more likes, comments, and shares.